Unique Stable Matchings: Introduction

-{Perhaps the reason a {\it necessary} {and {\it sufficient}} condition for uniqueness had not been found until now is that seeking conditions on the full preference lists is, in a sense to be made precise later, excessive.} Rather all that matters for the set of stable matchings is how preferences operate on the essential part of the matching problem, the subproblem that we term the {\it normal form}.\footnote{The submatching market that is the normal form appeared first in \cite{IrvingLeather:1986:SIAM} and independently in \cite{BalinskiRatier:1997:}. \cite{IrvingLeather:1986:SIAM} did not introduce a term to describe the normal form; \cite{BalinskiRatier:1997:} used graph-theoretic terminology and referred to it as a {\it domination-free marriage graph}.} Our main result, Theorem \ref{thm:uniqueStableE}, shows that a unique stable matching is equivalent to preferences being {\it acyclic} \citep{Chung:2000:GEB} on the normal form which is in turn equivalent to the normal form being the unique stable matching and nothing more.
-The second equivalence of Theorem~\ref{thm:uniqueStableE} is striking because while the normal form being the unique stable matching is trivially acyclic, the opposite implication is somewhat unexpected.
-Let us now explain the concepts of acyclic preferences and the normal form.
+Perhaps the reason a {\it necessary} {and {\it sufficient}} condition for uniqueness had not been found until now is that seeking conditions on the full preference lists is excessive.
+Rather, all that matters for the set of stable matchings is how preferences are defined on the essential part of any matching problem, the subproblem that we term the {\it normal form}.\footnote{The submatching market that is the normal form appeared first in \cite{IrvingLeather:1986:SIAM} and independently in \cite{BalinskiRatier:1997:}. \cite{IrvingLeather:1986:SIAM} did not use a term to describe the normal form. \cite{BalinskiRatier:1997:} used graph-theoretic terminology and referred to it as a {\it domination-free marriage graph}.} Our main result, Theorem \ref{thm:uniqueStableE}, shows that a unique stable matching is equivalent to preferences being {\it acyclic} \citep{Chung:2000:GEB} on the normal form which is in turn equivalent to the normal form being the unique stable matching and nothing more.
+The second equivalence of Theorem~\ref{thm:uniqueStableE} is striking because while the normal form being the unique stable matching is by definition acyclic, the reverse implication is unexpected.